Russia says arming Syrian opposition would be illegal

 "International law does not permit the supply of arms to non-governmental actors and our point of view is that it is a violation of international law," Lavrov told a news conference in London via a translator.

-The meeting of Lavrov, British foreign minister William Hague and the British and Russian defence ministers was aimed at improving the often frosty ties between the two countries.
+The meeting of Lavrov, British foreign minister William Hague and the British and Russian defense ministers was aimed at improving the often frosty ties between the two countries.

 Hague reiterated his wish for U.N.
 Security Council-backed measures against President Bashar al-Assad, but said he had not reached agreement on the issue with Lavrov, whose country has repeatedly blocked such action in the past.